rotki/rotki/docs/api.rst

 Get Binance Savings Interests History
 =======================================

-.. http:get:: /api/(version)/(location)/savings
+.. http:post:: /api/(version)/exchange/(location)/savings

-   Doing a GET on this endpoint will return all history events relating to interest payments for the specified location.
+   Doing a POST on this endpoint will return all history events relating to interest payments for the specified location.
    .. note::

       This endpoint can also be queried asynchronously by using ``"async_query": true``.